sebasfalcone/cpp-interfaces/.github/ISSUE_TEMPLATE/bug_issue.md

 ## Current behavior

 <!--
-    Briefly describe what is in fact happening.
+    Briefly describe what is happening.
 You can add evidence, logs, images, etc.
 -->

 ## Expected behavior